anoma/namada/documentation/specs/src/base-ledger/governance.md

 The `ProposalType` imply different combinations of:

-- the optional payload (memo) attached to the vote
+- the optional wasm code attached to the proposal
 - which actors should be allowed to vote (delegators and validators or validators only)
 - the threshold to be used in the tally process
-- the optional wasm code attached to the proposal
+- the optional payload (memo) attached to the vote

 The correct logic to handle these different types will be hardcoded in protocol.
 We'll also rely on type checking to strictly enforce the correctness of a proposal given its type.
-These two approaches combined will prevent a user from deviating from the intended logic for a certain proposal type (e.g. providing a wasm code when it's not needed or allowing only validators to vote when also delegators should, etc...)
+These two approaches combined will prevent a user from deviating from the intended logic for a certain proposal type (e.g. providing a wasm code when it's not needed or allowing only validators to vote when also delegators should, etc...).
+More details on the specific types supported can be found in the [relative](#supported-proposal-types) section of this document.

 `GovernanceAddress` parameters and global storage keys are: